 How to start using audio and video in Codio

-Using A/V features in Codio couldn’t be easier, because it's already enabled for all users.
-Once you’re in a project, you can to start a call using audio or video once by clicking on the phone icon in the upper right corner.
+Using A/V features in Codio couldn’t be easier because it's already enabled for all users.
+Once you’re in a project, you can start a call using audio or video by clicking on the phone icon in the upper right corner.

 After clicking on the phone icon, a new pane will appear on the right side of your window.
 At the bottom, you can turn on your microphone and/or webcam.
 You can change your microphone or webcam settings by clicking the settings gear within the pane.
 If you turn on your webcam, you will see a preview of your video before joining the call.